AlexJ2006/VehicleInformation/VehicleInfo/## Topics to include in assessment.md

 **GREEN when the user has successfully logged in etc** **Kept consistent throughought the code using functions**

+**MORE TRY/CATCH EXPECTION HANDLING FOR JSON AND THROUGHOUT THE PROGRAM**

 6) Encapsulation and Constructors

 OOP, Object Oriented Programming.